About

 Sue McFarland has been weaving since 1982.
 She has a degree in Fine Arts with a concentration in painting, attended the Art Institute of Boston, and has a BA in Arts Administration from UMass.
 She received her master’s degree from Lesley University in the Creative Arts and Learning Program.
 Her focus was on integrating the visual and fiber arts into the traditionally academic disciplines.

 In 2004, Sue apprenticed with a local felt maker.
 Since that time she has expanded her fiber repertoire to include both two-dimensional and three-dimensional felt work.
+Over the course of her career Sue’s work has evolved into a more minimalist aesthetic with a focus on sustainability.
+Sue fabricates her vessels and baskets from local wool-most of it sourced from flocks grazing within a 75 mile radius of her studio located in a former cutlery factory in Buckland, MA.

 “True creativity can only exist within the confines of limitations.
 It is when we must overcome obstacles or work within a given structure that our creative process comes into play.
 Our artwork is our response to those limitations.
 As a textile artisan I must always be conscious of how the fiber interacts on both a design level and a structural level.
 My challenge has always been to create aesthetically intriguing objects that are also functional.”